Breakfast - Grades 4K-12

 Misc.
 Ala Carte

-Families can replenish their account by submitting payments either online or attention to: Mary Dennis in the District Office.
+Families may replenish their account by submitting payments online or directly to the school in attention to: Mary Dennis.
 Make checks payable to: Winter School District.

 Family Meal Account Balances

-Please monitor your account frequently to ensure that there is enough funds for meal purchases.
-When a balance has reached -$10.00 or more, students will be notified that future charges will not be permitted until the balance is paid in full.
+Please monitor your account frequently to ensure that there are enough funds for meal purchases.

-We are pleased to announce a new feature added to our online system, Mobile Pay.
+We have added a feature to our online system, Mobile Pay.
 This feature allows parents to view balances, make payments, and update payment information through their mobile device that uses either Android or Apple operating systems.
 Mobile Pay also has the ability for guests to make purchases without compromising account security.
 Click on the link above to activate your account.
 Contact Mary Dennis at 715-266-6701 ex.
 2249 for any questions.

 Applications are required to be filled out every school year.
-Families that become eligible for free or reduced priced meals will be eligible for the entire school year regardless of changes in household income.
+Families that become eligible for free or reduced priced meals will be eligible for the entire school year.

 If you have questions or need assistance, please contact Mary Dennis at 715-266-6701 ext.
 2249 or email: email@example.com